24dlong/24dlong/README.md

     <summary><a href="https://github.com/everyones-a-critic"><b>Everyone's a Critic</b></a></summary>
     </br>
     <p>
-        Allows users to rate their favorite products and makes recommendations based on their tastes.
+        A mobile app that allows users to rate their favorite products and makes recommendations based on their tastes.
 Created on the premise that taste is individualistic, in a world that celebrates conformity.
     </p>
     <h4>Technologies</h4>
     <ul>